Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/System Installation.md

 # System Installation

 If you haven't installed Arch Linux yet, continue reading.
 It is recommended to start from scratch since the dotfiles are tightly integrated with how my system is set up.
-If you know what you are doing, you might want to skip to the [[Manual Customization|manual]] or [[Automatic Customization|automatic]] customization steps.
+If you know what you are doing, you might want to skip to the [[Operating Systems/Arch Linux/Contents/Manual Customization|manual]] or [[Operating Systems/Arch Linux/Contents/Automatic Customization|automatic]] customization steps.

 I recommend that you read the [Arch Linux Wiki](https://wiki.archlinux.org/)'s [installation guide](https://wiki.archlinux.org/title/Installation_guide) instead since it is more updated and accurate than a guide that is maintained by one hobbyist like me.
 I also recommend reading [arch.d3sox.me](https://arch.d3sox.me/) if you have trouble understanding the wiki.